 PROCESS ANALYSIS PROTOCOL

 The process analysis aims to characterise the conditions for inclusion of pastoral households in the RNU.
 This involves analysing the community targeting process, targeting methods, data collection tools, appeal/complaint mechanisms, etc. The team has started to interact with the RNU management and already has a first understanding of the framework of the system that is being put in place.
-It was decided to 1) set up a steering committee, 2) linterview tools ont été élaborés, 3) liste the actors to be interviewed pré-identifiée.
+It was decided to 1) set up a steering committee, 2) develop interview tools, 3) pre-identify the actors to be interviewed.

-a technical steering committee
+3.1 Setting up a technical steering committee

 A first scoping meeting was held with the management of the RNU.
 It allowed for the discussion of the methodology proposed by ISRA-BAME and to exchange on the process.
 The operational mechanism of the DGPSN was presented by the RNU management.
 We agreed on the composition of the steering committee, which should be made up of a member of the DGPSN, MEPA, ANSD, CSE, the World Bank, a member of the breeders' organisations and the research team (ISRA-BAME and PPZS).
 The RNU management will take the necessary steps to notify the institutions concerned in order to designate their representatives.
 The committee will hold its first meeting in xxxx to share the inception report once it is accepted by the study sponsor.